Patrick Herbert: 2021

 During the first week of the NRL finals series, the Gold Coast Titans trailed the Sydney Roosters 25–24 with less than one minute remaining in the elimination final.
 After the Gold Coast Titans made a break, the ball was passed to Herbert, who then proceeded to throw a flick pass over the sideline despite two being supported by two fellow Gold Coast players, who could have potentially scored the match-winning try.

 2022

 Herbert made 18 appearances for the Gold Coast in the 2022 NRL season scoring one try.
 The Gold Coast would finish the season 13th on the table and miss the finals.

+2023

+On 27 March, Herbert was granted an immediate release from his Gold Coast contract.

+2026

+On 18 November 2025, the Tigers announced that Herbert joined the team on a train and trial deal.